Milovan1995/capital-cities-quiz-game/README.md

    - createdb capital_cities_quiz

    2. Open your PostgreSQL client and connect to the newly created database
-   3. Run the SQL scripts in the 'database_scripts' directory to create the necessary tables and populate the initial data
+   3. Run the SQL scripts in the 'database_scripts' directory to create the necessary tables and populate the initial data, or follow the commands from the sql file db_table_setup.sql to setup the initial tables if you would want to set them up manualy:
    - psql -d capital_cities_quiz -a -f database_scripts/db_table_setup.sql

 ## Usage